genevaers/User-Documentation/docs/Lessons in basic skills.md

 # Lessons in basic skills
 **IMPORTANT:** It will take **at least a week** to learn the basic skills.

-It needs that much learning To achieve the shortest run times for your solutions.
+It needs that much learning to create solutions using this product with the shortest run times.

 This folder of topics assumes you have already done the following:
 1.  **Read** [User guide - start here](User guide - start here)